its-not-rocket-science/asimov/README.md

 ## 🚀 Research & Development Goal: Ethical Behavior Embedding

-### 🧠 Trainable Ethical Reflector (Work in Progress)
+### 🧠 Trainable Ethical Reflector (Active, Autoloadable, and Persistent)
-To move beyond static semantic filtering, Asimov will support training an ethical classifier or regressor using real feedback:
+To move beyond static semantic filtering, Asimov now supports training an ethical classifier or regressor using real feedback:
 - Learns from labeled prompts and outcomes (e.g. safe vs. unsafe)
+- Automatically loads from `tools/cli/labels.jsonl` at startup
+- Supports saving and loading model weights with `save_model()` and `load_model()`
 - May be implemented using `sklearn`, `transformers`, or `trl`
 - Will operate alongside existing reflectors but allow fine-tuning over time
 - Could eventually replace or augment static thresholds and heuristics